-It’s a good thing that Sun Country replied and clarified this point.
+It’s a good thing that Sun Country replied and clarified this point and they’re not the only ones with this policy.
 Basically, you don’t have to travel by the expiration date, just book something.
 That’s why it’s important to know the date your travel vouchers expire.

 Sun Country also informed me: “There are no fees for changes made to itineraries more than 69 days prior to the travel date.”

 FYI: Personally, I set multiple reminders about important dates like this, including using this free email service, and then I’d book something in the future.
 Many, if not all, airlines have the same policy as Sun Country and some will let you change your dates for free because of COVID-19 if, for instance, you decided to change plans.
 So be sure to read the fine print and book your tickets in the future.